westpoint-robotics/GLAWS/README.md

 ![Alt Text](GLAWS_AdditionalParameters.png)

 The most commonly modified parameters are shown in **yellow** and **green**.
 Yellow parameters affect how the robot searches for targets.
-Green parameters affect how the robot tracks targets
+Green parameters affect how the robot tracks targets.

 1. Search Mode Parameters
     - `tilt_upper_limit` and `tilt_lower_limit` are the maximum and minimum positions of the tilt servo.
 These values are used when the robot is in Search Mode to control the camera tilt.